Juan Roque (Zape Confraternity)

 Juan Roque was an African resident of colonial Mexico City.
-He died in 1623, leaving behind one of very few wills and testaments of African residents of colonial Latin America.
+He died in 1623, leaving behind one of very few surviving wills and testaments of African residents of colonial Latin America.
 His daughter Ana María, and the confraternity to which he belonged in the hospital of the Limpia Concepción, also left behind documents describing a court battle which detail the final requests made by Juan Roque concerning a house "in the neighborhood of San Hipólito in the lane next to the College of San Juan where it meets the open air market of San Hipólito, bordering the houses of the marshals and those of Don Ángel de Villasaña".

 Africans in New Spain

 Africans played a notable role in the Spanish Conquest.
 Spanish and Portuguese conquistadores kidnapped African people to enslave them to control their work force and life, giving the start of the Atlantic Slave Trade.
 As colonial Latin America and Caribbean spread, African and African descent people were associated with slavery.
 However, this stereotypical representation was not always the case.
 There are several examples of Africans and mulattos who played active roles in the early 16th century.
 Some of them were historical figures as Juan Garrido, Juan García, and Juan Valiente.
 The little known history of Juan Roque is a positive reference of building a generational wealth.

 By the 17th century, Africans lived in colonial Latin America, with distinctive organizations and communities that blended African culture with the laws and social expectations of the Spaniards.
 In New Spain, Africans from modern-day coastal Sierra Leone founded a brotherhood in Mexico City, which became the Zape confraternity.
 Documents describe how Africans rose from slavery to become influential members of the community.